Support Staff - Flexible Spending Accounts

-After you elect an FSA, UHC will send two Health Care Spending Cards in your name to your home mailing address.
+After you elect an FSA, UHC will mail you two Health Care Spending Cards in your name.
 These cards are linked to the Healthcare and Dependent Care FSA accounts you elect.

 When you incur an eligible healthcare or dependent care expense, such as a prescription drug or office visit copay, you can use your Health Care Spending Card to pay for the expense at participating locations.